biomejs/website/src/content/docs/blog/depot-exclusive-sponsor.md

 ## Depot's impact on the ecosystem

-These aren't just numbers, and I tell why.
-Having a faster CI has had **positive repercussions** to maintainers, contributors and end-users.
+These aren't just numbers.
+Having a faster CI has had a significant **positive impact** to maintainers, contributors and end-users.

 ### Maintainers